EllingtonKirby/ArchApp/README.md

 ### Architecture

-The app uses Google's recommended MMVM architecture, using the repository pattern to abstract network and local data retrieval.
+The app uses Google's recommended MVVM architecture, using the repository pattern to abstract network and local data retrieval.
 The ViewModel interacts with this repository, serving it to the Views via LiveData observations.

 In the creation of this project, I really grew to appreciate this architecture style.
 It allowed me to abstract out really